KIUA1000 Introduction to AI

 Form of assessment

-• One project-based group assignment
+• one project-based group assignment

 When taking part in group examinations, all participants in the group will be jointly responsible for all content of the assignment/product/work.